nextauthjs/next-auth/www/docs/getting-started/client.md

 }
 ```

-Because of how \_app is done, it won't unnecessarily contact the /api/auth/session endpoint for pages that do not require auth.
+Because of how `_app` is written, it won't unnecessarily contact the `/api/auth/session` endpoint for pages that do not require authentication.

-More information can be found in the following [Github Issue](https://github.com/nextauthjs/next-auth/issues/1210).
+More information can be found in the following [GitHub Issue](https://github.com/nextauthjs/next-auth/issues/1210).

 ### NextAuth.js + React-Query